Fold

 Preflop: common fold situations

-At a full table, many winning players fold most hands before the flop - often up to two-thirds - because most starting hands lose value long-term.
+At a full table, many winning players fold most hands before the flop, often up to two-thirds, because most starting hands lose value over the long run.
 Fold obvious weak starters: unsuited, disconnected cards (for example, 9♠2♥) and many small pairs like 22 or 44 from early position.
 Early position means you act near the start of the round and face more opponents afterward, so play tighter there.
 Fold more frequently when:

 • Facing a raise from late position while you’re in early position.